dragonnmau/dragonnmau/README.md

 </div>

-- configuration, maintenance and installation of network, telephony and computer equipment (Cisco)
+- Configuration, maintenance and installation of network (Cisco), telephony and computer equipment
 <!---
 dragonnmau/dragonnmau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.